stridecolossus/JOVE/docs/blog/part-4-models/model-loader.md

 ### Face Parser

-The parser for the face command iterates over the face vertices, which assumed to be a triangle:
+The parser for the face command iterates over the face vertices, which are assumed to be triangles:

 ```java
 public void parse(String[] args, ObjectModel model) {